josantonius/wp-register/README.md

 [Versión en español](README-ES.md)

-Registro de recursos CSS y JavaScript en WordPress.
+Registration of CSS and JavaScript resources in WordPress.

 ---